madhanraj67/PCB-Design-Application/README.md

 # PCB-Design-Application
 # Aim
+To prepare the pcb-design application for the given circuit.

 # Software required
 Eagle

 # Procedure

 1.Open a new schematic file within your project.</br>
 2.Use the libraries provided in EAGLE or create custom libraries if necessary.</br>
 3.Place components onto the schematic sheet by using the 'Add' tool.</br>